God’s Call …Our Vision

 - Expanding and deepening community

-Our Redeemer’s began construction in Autumn 2020 and the newly renovated facility will be open again in late Summer 2021.
+Our Redeemer’s began construction in Autumn 2020 and the newly renovated facility is now open!

 - September 6, 2021 – VAB Update PDF